Universality of classical and quantum SAT-UNSAT transitions of convex continuous satisfaction problems: Quantum model

 \section{Quantum model}

-We consider the quantum version of the model:
+Now, we consider the quantum version of the model:

-where we removed the constant term $\mu N/2$ to simplify the notation.
+where we omit the constant term $\mu N/2$ to simplify the notation.
 We require the standard canonical commutation relation~\cite{vojta1996,cugliandolo2001}:

-where $\hbar$ corresponds to the plank constant, but here we treat it as a control parameter to control the strength of the quantum fluctuation.
-Following the standard operation of the quantum statistical mechanics~\cite{greiner2012thermodynamics}, one can calculate the partition function for the $i$-th harmonic oscillator as
+where $\hbar$ is the plank constant.
+Here we use $\hbar$ as a control parameter to control the strength of the quantum fluctuation.
+Following the standard operation of quantum statistical mechanics~\cite{greiner2012thermodynamics}, one can calculate the partition function for the $i$-th harmonic oscillator as

 where $\beta=1/T$ denotes the inverse temperature.
 Then, the second moment is

 In the high temperature limit, we get

 Substituting it back into Eq.~(\ref{145226_16Aug22}), we recover the classical result Eq.~(\ref{145243_16Aug22}).
 Instead, here we first take the $T\to 0$ limit and then observe the asymptotic behavior for ${\hbar\ll 1}$.
 At $T=0$, Eq.~(\ref{145226_16Aug22}) reduces to